murillo-nahas/data-structures/sort/README.md

 ### When to use?

-We can use Queue when things don't have to be processed immediately, but have to be used as a LIFO order.
+We can use Queue when things doesn't have to be processed immediately, but have to use the LIFO order.

 #### Materials